bogzbonny/yeehaw/_TODO.md

     .to_widgets() doesn't need to be manually called during construction (applied in add_widget)

-05. Remove Refresh logic from Elements. currently when an element is destroyed or replaced, the parents call some Refresh logic, this should be removed in favour of specifically removing the priorities by the element id of the element being destroyed or replaced
+05. Remove Initialize logic from Elements. currently when an element is destroyed or replaced, the parents call some Initialize logic, this should be removed in favour of specifically removing the priorities by the element id of the element being destroyed or replaced
      - is this still an issue?